binaryage/dirac/readme.md

       --no-first-run \
       --user-data-dir=$A_PATH_TO_YOUR_USER_PROFILE_DIRECTORY

 Please note that `--remote-debugging-port` should be 9222 by default.
-But you can reconfigure it in the Dirac Extension `options page` if needed.
+But you can change it in the Dirac Extension `options page` if needed.

 Now install [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi).